Competitive Erosion is Conformally Invariant: Hitting time results using IDLA estimates

-\nin Now notice that the red cluster in erosion is clearly dominated by the IDLA process as described in Theorem \ref{IDL1} with the initial aggregate being the set of red vertices in $\sigma.$ Thus by Theorem \ref{IDL1} with probability at least $1-e^{c (\sqrt{\e}n)^{1/3}}$ no red walker reaches $\U_{(\alpha-C_2\sqrt \e)}$ in the next $ C_1 \e n^2$ rounds where $C_2$ depends on $C_1$.
-Observe that on the above event the blue cluster insider $\U_{(\alpha-C_2\sqrt{\e})}$ dominates a `killed' IDLA process where the blue walkers start uniformly from $\U_{1,n}$ and perform IDLA but are killed on hitting the boundary of the set $\U_{n}\cap \U_{(\alpha-C_2\sqrt \e)}$ (since there is no interaction with red random walkers).
-Thus it suffices to show that in the next $ C_1 \e n^2$ rounds of the `killed' IDLA process the blue walkers will occupy and hence wipe off all the red vertices in $\U_{(\alpha-{\e}^{1/4})}$ (at most $ \e_1 n^2$ ), which amounts to proving a lower bound for the `killed' IDLA aggregate for the blue walkers.
+From the above discussion, it suffices to show that in the next $ C_1 \e n^2$ rounds of the `killed' blue IDLA process, the blue walkers will occupy and hence wipe off all the red vertices in $\U_{(\alpha-{\e}^{1/4}),n}$, (by assumption on the starting configuration $\sigma$ there are at most $ \e_1 n^2$ such red vertices) which amounts to proving a lower bound for the `killed' IDLA aggregate for the blue walkers.
 We adapt the proof in \cite{lbg}.
-For any positive integer $i$ we associate the following stopping times to the $i^{th}$ blue walker: \begin{itemize} \item $\sigma^i$: the stopping time in the killed IDLA process \item $\tau^{i}_z$: the hitting time of $z \in \U_n$ \item $\tau^{i}$: the exit time of the set $\U_{(\alpha-C_2\sqrt \e)}\cap \U_n.$ \end{itemize} For $z \in \U_{n}\cap \U_{(\alpha-\e^{1/4})}$ we define the random variables,

-Note that random walkers can stop in two ways: either by occupying an `empty' (red) vertex or by exiting $\U_{(\alpha-C_2\sqrt \e)}.$ Thus $N\ge M-L.$ Hence,
+For the purposes of certain definitions, following the same strategy from \cite{lbg}, even if a blue random walk stops on hitting a red particle, we sample the entire trajectory of the walk till it gets killed on exiting $\U_{(\alpha-C_2\sqrt \e),n}.$ Let us denote by ${\rm{IDLA}}_{\rm{B}}(t),$ the blue aggregate for the killed IDLA process after the $t^{th}$ round.